Research Proposal BMFTR Juniorverbünde "Zukunft eHealth"

 Sarcomas represent a rare and heterogeneous group of malignancies characterized by complex diagnostic pathways and significant clinical challenges.
 These tumors encompass more than 100 distinct histological subtypes, each requiring specialized knowledge of subtype-specific morphological features, molecular markers, and therapeutic approaches.

-"More than 40% of initial histological diagnoses are wrong—modified upon expert review, with major discrepancies related to histological grade (43%), histological type (24%), and combined grade and subtype classifications (29%).
+"More than 40% of initial histological diagnoses are modified upon expert review, with major discrepancies related to histological grade (43%), histological type (24%), and combined grade and subtype classifications (29%).
 Expert review leads to management changes in 14.2% of patients."

-AEGIS addresses sarcoma diagnostics through an integrated methodology combining large-scale knowledge extraction with clinical application, leveraging large language models (LLMs) and retrieval-augmented reasoning.
-The system provides a "digital second opinion" backed by comprehensive data and rigorous uncertainty measures— augmenting rather than replacing the pathologist.
+AEGIS proposes to address sarcoma diagnostics through an integrated methodology combining large-scale knowledge extraction with clinical application, leveraging large language models (LLMs) and retrieval-augmented reasoning.
+The system aims to provide a "digital second opinion" backed by comprehensive data and rigorous uncertainty measures— augmenting rather than replacing the pathologist.

 ~1,000